amcn84/lead-capture/readme.txt

 Installation instructions:
 	Edit the get_leads.php and add your API key.
-	Copy all files to your webserver to a subfold of your choosing.
+	Copy all files to your webserver to a subfolder of your choosing.
 	Adjust permissions as necessary.
 	The scripts needs to write to 3 files (count.txt, leads.csv, and timer.txt)